prashsamosa/nvim/readme.md

 1. **Barbar Navigation**: Use Alt+number keys to jump directly to specific buffers
 2. **Mixed Buffer Operations**: Use barbar for tab-like operations, Snacks for buffer deletion
 3. **Pin Important Buffers**: Use `<A-p>` to pin frequently used buffers

+### Go Development
+1. **Comprehensive Tooling**: Full integration with go.nvim for all Go development needs
+2. **Debugging Support**: Built-in DAP integration for Go debugging
+3. **Automatic Formatting**: Go files are automatically formatted and organized on save
+4. **Test Integration**: Run tests at package, function, or file level
+5. **Code Generation**: Generate comments, struct tags, interfaces, and more

 > **Tip**: Use `<leader>` followed by any key to see available mappings via which-key.nvim